bcCOVID-19group/bcCOVID-19group-site/content/post/covid-vairants-amongst-us/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
+  caption: |
-  caption: "Number of active cases of a VOC when first detected (y-axis) depends on how much we’re looking (x-axis is the fraction of cases assessed for the variant)"
+    Number of active cases of a VOC when first detected (y-axis) depends on how much we’re looking (x-axis is the fraction of cases assessed for the variant)
   focal_point: ""
   preview_only: false